Skip to content

 'Minister bans art!' - How dangerous propaganda gets a chance in cucumber time

-Down to the union, the message was shared: outgoing culture minister Ingrid van Engelshoven had allegedly gone overboard with her diversity policy and now wants to ban non-diverse art from universities.
+Up to and including the union, the message was shared: outgoing culture minister Ingrid van Engelshoven had allegedly gone overboard with her diversity policy and now wants to ban non-diverse art from universities.
 It was big in the Telegraaf and former cabaret artist Hans Teeuwen got a few hundred thousand likes with it on Instagram.
 Meanwhile, it has also reached the columns of Het Parool thanks to 'artist'

 Dear Hans Teeuwen, art has nothing to fear from boring men.